- If you are getting the system detected an overrun of a stack-based buffer error, it might be because of corrupt system files.

 - Another effective solution is to repair your system files by running some commands.

-One of these errors, the “System detected an overrun of a stack-based buffer in this application” is scarce but can go as far as preventing your PC to boot after a BSOD.
+The list of issues that can emerge on Windows 10 is incredibly long.
+One of these errors, the System detected an overrun of a stack-based buffer in this application, is rare but can go as far as preventing your PC from booting after a BSOD.

 But, no worries, you can resolve it with some effort.
 The steps we provided below should be enough.

 Below are some of the factors that can lead to the system detected an overrun of a stack-based buffer error: